FuadBabaev/ML_SYSTEM_DESIGN/README.md

 2. The following tools installed locally:
    - `curl` for downloading the dataset.
    - Python 3.x.
+3. Linux (Ubuntu was used for this project).

-3. Ubuntu (if you are using Windows[https://learn.microsoft.com/en-us/windows/wsl/install] use wsl --install in command line)
+*If you are using Windows, use `wsl --install` in the command line.
+More information can be found at [WSL Installation Guide](https://learn.microsoft.com/en-us/windows/wsl/install).*

 ### Steps to Run